AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_rn.md

 This page provides release notes for the Agora React Native Chat SDK.

+## V1.0.9

+V1.0.9 was released on October 8, 2022.

+#### New features

+Adds two events to the `ChatGroupEventListener` class:
+- `onDetailChanged`: Occurs when group details change.
+- `onStateChanged`: Occurs when the group is enabled or disabled.

+#### Bugs fixed

+The issue relating to custom chat room attributes.

 ## V1.0.8

 V1.0.8 was released on September 30, 2022.